KILTprotocol/kilt-workshop-101/attestation.md

 # 🔖 Attestation

 In this section, you'll play the role of the <span class="label-role attester">attester</span>:

 * You'll take a `RequestForAttestation` object;
 * Attest it;
-* Store the attestation on the chain;
+* Store the attestation on the chain (more specifically only its hash, we'll get to that);
-* Build the `AttestedClaim` object, which will be send back to the <span class="label-role claimer">claimer</span>.
+* Build the `AttestedClaim` object which will be send back to the <span class="label-role claimer">claimer</span>.

-## Get some tokens as an attester
+## Request KILT tokens

-When writing the hash of credentials on the blockchain, <span class="label-role attester">attesters</span> have to pay the angel’s share (gas or transaction fee) in KILT Tokens.
+When writing the hash of attestations on the blockchain, <span class="label-role attester">attesters</span> have to pay the angel’s share (gas or transaction fee) in KILT Tokens.
 So you'll need tokens to attest a claim.

-Go to https://faucet.kilt.io/ and request tokens for your `<ATTESTER'S ADDRESS>`.
+Go to the [faucet] and request tokens for your `<ATTESTER'S ADDRESS>`.

+Sadly these are just test tokens, not real money.

-## Code: create file
+## Create a file

 Create a new file `3-attestation.js`.
-All the following code needs to go into this file.
+All of the code for this step needs to go into this file.

 ## Code: validate the `RequestForAttestation` object

-In a real system: as an <span class="label-role attester">attester</span>, you would directly receive a `RequestForAttestation` from a  <span class="label-role claimer">claimer</span> via KILT's 1:1 messaging system.
+In a real-life setup, as an <span class="label-role attester">attester</span> you would directly receive a `RequestForAttestation` from a  <span class="label-role claimer">claimer</span>.

 In this tutorial, you can either:
 * take the `RequestForAttestation` object you've generated in the previous step as a <span class="label-role claimer">claimer</span>;
-* or select one from this [shared doc](https://hackmd.io/c6OBNgWWR8yWJhMj7WICUA?edit);
 * or if you're in a workshop, ask another participant to send you their `RequestForAttestation` object.

 In the following, we'll refer to it as `<requestForAttestationJSON>`.